Utah is home to *the best* road trip in all of America known by most as simply “The Utah National Parks Road Trip” or “Mighty 5 Road Trip.”

 You want to be able to give yourself time to appreciate and enjoy each destination and not feel rushed.

-Choosing a Starting Point for the Mighty Five Road Trip
+Choosing a Starting Point for a Mighty 5 Road Trip

 For everyone else, especially if you plan on flying to your destination and renting a car, there’s a bit of a decision matrix to consider.